Subscription Modal Banner

 • Ongoing costs: Rent, marketing, employee salaries, taxes, etc.

-There are many reasons you need to decide on the structure of your business early on.
-Primarily, it will influence the way your business will operate.
-It will determine the kind of risks that your personal assets will face.
+Primarily, this will influence the way your business will operate.
+It will also determine the kind of risks that your personal assets will face.
 More importantly, it will give you an idea of what kind of legal protection you need.

 Small businesses may consider these two types of ownership:

 • Sole proprietorship - In this type of ownership, everything is under your full control.
-While the assets are all yours, all losses incurred will be yours, too.
+Note that while the assets are all yours, all losses incurred will be yours, too.

-• Partnership - It happens when you decide to start a business with other individuals.
+• Partnership - This is when you decide to start a business with other individuals.
 Depending on the agreement among partners or the amount of contribution for the capital, the liability of each member will be either limited or unlimited.

 However, remember that these locations can get very expensive.
-If you consider this, make sure that you have a sizable budget.
-Don’t forget that the money that you will spend on this will also depend on the floor area of the shop and its amenities.
+Make sure you have a sizable budget.
+The floor area of the shop and its amenities are also major factors.

 how to start a small business in the Philippines - consult a lawyer and accountant

-Starting a small business may mean dealing with some legal aspects.
+Starting a small business involves dealing with some legal aspects.
 This is why you need to consult a business attorney as much as possible.
-For one, a business lawyer will help make sure that the agreements with your partners and vendors don’t have any loopholes and will have clauses that protect your interests.
+They will help make sure that the agreements with your partners and vendors don’t have any loopholes and have clauses that protect your interests.

 In some cases, they also give advice on choosing the right type of business ownership or structure.
 They can even help you review your leasing agreement with office and retail spaces.
 More importantly, a business lawyer can help you protect your intellectual property.